Grade 7 Music

 • You may choose to record the final product or share this with someone at home.

-Here are two videos which will continue your exploration of SoundScapes:
+Here are three videos which will continue your exploration of SoundScapes:

 R. Murray Schafer (National Film Board): “Listen”